Adam Kinzinger: Country First movement

 In early 2021, a few weeks after the January 6 Capitol attack, Kinzinger launched the Country First PAC, as a means to reform the Republican Party and distance itself from far-right conspiracies, including QAnon.
 In the first quarter of 2021, the PAC raised over $1.1 million to fight Donald Trump's growing influence over the Republican Party.

 In the 2022 midterm elections, Country First supported candidates running against 2020 election deniers that were endorsed by Trump.
 The PAC put a special focus on pro-democracy candidates running in secretary of state races, as who ever won these elections would have oversight of 2024 presidential election administration.
 Through Country First, Kinzinger endorsed Democrats, Republicans, and independents.
 The endorsements included Evan McMullin, Brad Raffensperger, Katie Hobbs, Josh Shapiro, and Lisa Murkowski.

 In the 2023 special election to fill a vacancy in the Wisconsin Senate, Country First ran negative advertisements to prevent the victory of Trumpist Janel Brandtjen in the Republican primary, which she ultimately did not win.

 In March 2023, individuals wearing straitjackets were seen walking through the United States Capitol building.
 They were part of Country First's campaign against political extremism, entitled "Break Free".

 Prior to the 2024 Republican Party presidential primaries, Country First sent out an email asking donors to give to Chris Christie's presidential campaign to ensure the candidate's appearance on the primary debate stage.
 Country First itself also donated to Christie's campaign.
 Kinzinger endorsed President Joe Biden for re-election before shifting his support to Biden's running mate and Vice President Kamala Harris following Biden's withdrawal from the election.

+In the 2026 election cycle, Kinzinger and Country First endorsed James Talarico for U.S. Senator in Texas.

 January 6th Committee

 Kinzinger was one of the 10 Republicans who voted to impeach Trump for incitement of insurrection in his second impeachment.
 He also voted to create, and was subsequently appointed to serve on, the select committee to investigate the 2021 United States Capitol attack.

-On 2022, during the January 6th panel, Kinzinger criticized 5 Republican lawmakers including Rep. Matt Gaetz, Rep. Scott Perry, saying: "The only reason I know to ask for a pardon is because you think you've committed a crime."
+On 2022, during the January 6th panel, Kinzinger criticized 5 Republican lawmakers including Matt Gaetz and Scott Perry, saying: "The only reason I know to ask for a pardon is because you think you've committed a crime."

 On January 20, 2025, President Joe Biden announced a preemptive pardon for the January 6th Committee members including Kinzinger from potential future prosecution by the incoming Trump administration.